Sh-dev-oss/jsScraper/README.md

 ## 🤝 Contributing

-Pull requests and feature requests are welcome!

-Ideas:
+Contributions are welcome — whether it's a feature idea, bug fix, optimization, or doc update!

+### 🚀 Ways to Contribute

+- Open a pull request with your improvements
+- Create an issue for bug reports or suggestions
+- Discuss new ideas via issues or discussions

+### 💡 Feature Ideas (Open for Contribution)

-* Plugin engine (e.g., secrets detection)
+- 🔍 Plugin engine (e.g., secrets detection, URL extraction, JS analysis)
-* JS beautification/deobfuscation
-* JSON summary report
+- 🎨 JS beautification / deobfuscation support
+- 📊 JSON-based summary reports
-* Docker wrapper
+- 🐳 Docker wrapper for easy deployment

 ---